 'If I knew that, then surely I'd already be able to read your mind.'

-Albus Dumbledore laughed, reaching out he gently squeezed her arm and Minerva relaxed, a soft smile grew on her face as she regarded the man, who in the last eight weeks not including the pre-term preparations, had become a valued friend.
+Albus Dumbledore laughed, reaching out he gently squeezed her arm and Minerva relaxed, a soft smile grew on her face as she regarded the man, who in eight weeks not including the pre-term preparations, had become a valued friend.

 'Do you think I'm up to it?' she asked suddenly, looking insecure, something very few people ever saw in her.

-'If I didn't, I would not have recommended you Minerva,' Albus looked reflective.
+'If I didn't I would not have recommended you Minerva,' Albus looked reflective.
 'You were brilliant with Miss Cully last night Minerva, I have never seen that side of you before.'

 'Nor have I,' she murmured, sounding sad.

-'Well,' said Albus feeling a little awkward at bringing up such a sensitive subject, 'I would be very happy to have you as my Gryffindor Head of House, not least because it's extremely difficult to carry out both that and my Headship responsibilities.'
+'Well,' said Albus feeling a little uncomfortable at bringing up such a sensitive subject, 'I would be very happy to have you as my Gryffindor Head of House, not least because it's extremely difficult to carry out both that and my Headship responsibilities.'

 'I haven't got the job yet, Albus,' said Minerva acerbically, Albus ignored the comment and moved to leave, her students were gathering outside the class, the noise they were making was enough to bring the ghosts back to life.

-'Thank you,' she said, but her jawline was tight in unconscious anger.
+'Thank you,' she said, but her jaw line was tight in unconscious anger.